s-brez/trading-server/README.md

 # trading-server
-A multi-asset, multi-strategy, event-driven trade execution and management server for running many algorithms/bots at many venues simultenously, with unified risk management and reporting.
+A multi-asset, multi-strategy, event-driven trade execution and management platform for running many algorithms/bots at many venues simultenously, all with unified risk management and reporting.

-Note this is not a standalone trading algorithm/bot.
+This is not a standalone trading bot.
+You need to install and run this on a server or VPS using your own trading algorithms.

 ## Current features